Center for Family Unity offering bowling with 'Santa' in new fundraising event

 Santa is teaming up with the Exchange Club Center for Family Unity and their cuddly mascot, Timeout Teddy, for a bowling extravaganza event at Spare Time Entertainment in Owatonna this weekend.

-Kathey Huisman, supervised visitation coordinator at the Center for Family Unity, said this is the first fundraiser of its kind for the organization and they are hopeful for a great turn out.
+Kathey Huisman, supervised visitation coordinator at the Center for Family Unity, which serves Dodge, Freeborn, Rice, Steele and Waseca counties, said this is the first fundraiser of its kind for the organization and they are hopeful for a great turn out.

 “We were brainstorming ideas to have a winter fundraiser and were inspired by an event done by the National Exchange Club,” Huisman said.
 “A fellow exchange club member also works at Spare Time, so it worked out well that they were able to donate the lanes.”